-The Cisco Voice Interworking Service Module (VISM) Release 1.5 is a front and back card set designed to operate on the Cisco MGX 8850 Wide Area Edge Switch platform.
+The Cisco Voice Interworking Service Module (VISM) Release 2.0 is a front card which is designed to operate with a compatible backcard on the Cisco MGX 8850 Wide Area Edge Switch platform.

-A Cisco MGX 8850 Wide Area Edge Switch, when equipped with one or more VISM card sets, has the capability of transporting digitized voice signals across a packet network.
-Thus the VISM/MGX 8850 combination provides an interface or gateway between conventional voice TDM networks and networks based upon packet switching technology (see Figure 1-1).
+A Cisco MGX 8850 Wide Area Edge Switch, when equipped with one or more VISM cards, has the capability of transporting digitized voice signals across a packet network while providing voice quality and reliablility equal to the quality expected on the public telephone network.
+By transporting the voice traffic over ATM packet network, instead of traditional time division multipexed (TDM) networks, considerable savings in network bandwidth requirements are achieved.
+Thus, the VISM/MGX 8850 combination provides an interface or voice gateway between conventional voice TDM networks and networks based upon packet switching technology.

 Figure 1-1 MGX 8850 and VISM as a Network Gateway

 VISM employs the concept of operating modes; a feature that permits it to be used in a variety of applications.
-In Release 1.5 there are two operating modes, namely, Voice over IP (VoIP) mode and AAL2 Trunking mode.
-These modes support three major applications as follows:
+In Release 2.0 there are two operating modes, namely, Voice over IP (VoIP) mode and AAL2 Trunking mode.
+These mode support three major applications as follows:

 Using VoIP mode, this application provides the emulation of many of the functions of a Tandem (Class 4) switch.
 In this application VISM functions as voice gateway (also referred to as a Media Gateway) to an IP network and performs call control in conjunction with a Call Agent.
-The Call Agent (also referred to a Media Gateway Controller) initiates and controls the call control functions and VISM performs the transmission of the voice payload through a bearer circuit using VoIP and ATM AAL5 techniques.
+The Call Agent (also referred to as a Media Gateway Controller or Cisco Virtual Switch Controller) initiates and controls the call control functions and VISM performs the transmission of the voice payload through a bearer circuit using VoIP and ATM AAL5 network protocols.

 •Multiservice Access with Call Control

 This application uses AAL2 Trunking mode.
-In this application VISM/MGX 8850 combination is used to concentrate voice (and Fax/Modem) user services but with no call control.
-VISM merely passes (tunnels) bearer and signaling data across a packet network as a pre-povisioned AAL2 trunk.
+In this application VISM/MGX 8850 combination is used to concentrate voice (and Fax/Modem) user services over a pre-provisioned AAL2 trunk.
+VISM merely passes (tunnels) bearer and signaling data across a packet network and plays no part in call setup and teardown.